 You can also book a Venetian mask decorating workshop through Get Your Guide here.

 Go kayaking through Venice’s canals

 Swap the classic gondola ride for a much more unusual way of exploring Venice’s canals… by kayak!

 There are two main companies who offer the unusual experience of kayaking in Venice, letting you take in the sights of the floating city from a totally new and unique sea-level perspective.

-‘Real Venetian Kayaks‘ offer both group and private kayaking tours of Venice during the day and by night.
-The tours last for 100 minutes which more than enough time to see many of Venice’s famous architectural wonders as well as some of the more hidden gems with a local Venitian guide.
+‘Real Venetian Kayaks‘ offers both group and private kayaking tours of Venice during the day and by night.
+The tours last for 100 minutes which is more than enough time to see many of Venice’s famous architectural wonders as well as some of the more hidden gems with a local Venitian guide.
 Plus, a nighttime kayak has to be one of the most enchanting and unusual ways of seeing Venice.

 ‘Venice Kayak‘ offer a range of longer daytime tours, including a 3-hour mysteries of Venice tour, a full day historic lagoon tour and a kayaking trip across to colourful Burano island (see below).

 And don’t worry about your fitness level, kayaking in Venice isn’t an extreme sport.